 The Cybis eagle that was issued in 1987 was the Golden Eagle, not the bald eagle; it can be found in the Later Birds post.

-The next several eagle sculptures are actually all from the same mold but given different treatments as to bases, colors, and names.
-All are open editions and were available in either plain white bisque or color.
-Actual introduction years are unknown but were somewhere between the mid 1980s and late 1990s.
-One version shares a base with Mr. President who dates from 1987, but that does not necessarily mean that the pieces were both introduced in the same year.
+The next several eagle sculptures were all cast from the same mold but given different treatments as to bases, colors, and names.
+All are non-limited editions and were available in either plain white bisque or color.
+Exact introduction years are unknown but the Bald Eagles were definitely between spring 1989 and fall 1990.

-The Bald Eagle was introduced in the late 1980s in two colorways and with two base options.
-The no-base version is 8″ high and was $395 for the color version or $195 for all-white.
+The Bald Eagle was available in two colorways and with two base options.
+The “no-base” version is 8″ high; in 1993 Cybis asked $195 for the full color bird above, and $95 for the same piece in plain white bisque.

-The addition of the 1.25″ wood base increased the pricing by $100 (to $295 for white and $495 for color.)
+The addition of the 1.25″ wood base increased the pricing for both colorways.
+In 1993 the plain white eagle on base was $175, and the color one sold for $275.
 So when sculptures such as these are seen in the secondary market without a base, it’s helpful to know that some were actually made that way rather than the base having “gone missing.”

 Cybis produced a special edition of the no-base Bald Eagle for the Trenton Savings Bank in 1994 for the bank’s 150th year celebration.
 From this photograph it appears that this edition is somewhat lighter in color, being more of a golden brown.

 There was also a special edition eagle made in 1976 for the New Jersey Bicentennial; it is shown in the Later Birds post.

-All of the patriotic giftware items were open editions; however, the two Bicentennial pieces below were available for purchase only during 1976.
+All of the patriotic giftware items were non-limited editions; however, the two Bicentennial pieces below were available for purchase only during 1976.

 The Egg Vase with Eagle Lid is 5” high including the lid and was priced at $110.
 A Bicentennial issue, it was only available during 1976.